ATLAS-Analytics/AdaptiveCaching/README.md

 ## Conclusions

-* if there is a sense to run pmerge jobs remotely, inputs need no caching.
-VP can be set to not create Virtual Placement for datasets starting with "panda.um."
+* VP has been set to not create Virtual Placement for datasets starting with "panda.um.".
+Source for pmerge jobs is always scratch disk.
+All of the VP queues have scratch disk mounted for r/w.
+That's why even with no VP replica, local pmerge jobs will run in VP queue.
+As long as scratch disk is local to the VP queue, these should not use xcache and be visible in gStream.
+Sites mounting remote scratch disk will still see pmerge jobs in xcache.